RedditRecs

 Reddit Icon

-Breachlord • 12 months ago
+Breachlord • about 1 year ago

 I was in the same situation as you bought the 815 and sent it back after a week because the experience was all around horrible.
 I now bought the corsair K70 Max.
 I can't speak to longevity yet obviously and it's expensive, but everything about it is miles ahead of the G815.
 Way better software, better RGB, better keycaps.
 All in all the G815 felt very cheap/low quality by comparison.